minima-global/minidocs/docs/runanode/linux_vps.md

 }
 ```
 :::tip Last Ping
 This is the last date and time your node sent a PING message.
 Pings are sent at random each day.
-For every day your node pings us, we'll add 1 Minima to your rewards.
+For every day your node pings us, we will add 1 Minima to your rewards.
 :::

 :::note Note